-UReason’s field of operation is real time condition monitoring and predictive maintenance, working to help customers gain insights from data from their assets and processes.
+UReason’s field of operation is real-time condition monitoring and predictive maintenance, working to help customers gain insights from data from their assets and processes.
 The team at UReason combines domain knowledge and expertise with software to help customers go from data to solutions.

 Our software, APM Studio, is used at different levels in the automation pyramid.

 It can be embedded, with OEMs (original equipment manufacturer), monitoring faults and risks in isolation to the asset.
-An asset can be an instrument, a pump, a compressor, a filter, etc. We also work at Level 2 and 3 where APM is used to monitor faults in relation to the process.
-At Level 4, APM Studio is used for optimising maintenance costs and planning associated to an asset base supporting a process.
+An asset can be an instrument, a pump, a compressor, a filter, etc. We also work at Levels 2 and 3 where APM is used to monitor faults in relation to the process.
+At Level 4, APM Studio is used for optimising maintenance costs and planning associated with an asset base supporting a process.
 APM Studio serves as a single software solution that can be used from embedded levels to the Cloud, for different purposes and users.